filecoin-project/specs/mining.md

 Now, rather than generating this new ticket from the smallest ticket from the parent TipSet (as above), the miner will instead use their ticket from the last round, now in the `Tickets` array.

 This process is repeated until either a winning ticket is found (and block published) or a new valid TipSet comes in from the network.
 If a new TipSet comes in from the network, and it is heavier chain than the miner's own, they should abandon their process to mine atop this new block.
-Due to the way chain selection works in filecoin, a chain with more blocks will be preferred (see the [Expected Consensus spec](expected-consensus.md#chain-selection) for more details).
+Due to the way chain selection works in filecoin, a chain with more blocks will be preferred (see [Chain Selection](expected-consensus.md#chain-selection) for more details).

 The `Tickets` array in the block to be published grows with each round (and a new ticket generated).